 Since I didn’t want to deal with raw egg whites for this royal icing recipe, remember we are going for easy here, I used meringue powder.
 It actually turned out great, and if I can make royal icing, you can make royal icing too – because remember, I’m really not a decorator.

 If you haven’t used royal icing before, what you typically do is pipe an edge with a thicker frosting, (this was like a thin toothpaste consistency for me), then you have some of the frosting thinned out more, by adding a little more water, (to get it more like a honey consistency) and that frosting gets spread around in the middle of the piped edges.
 It’s thin enough that it spreads a little on it’s own and you can use a toothpick to spread it carefully to fill in all the spots.

 The royal icing is much thinner than the frosting so for these I iced all the cookies, and since it takes a few minutes to do all of them.
 Once they were all iced I went back to the first one that I iced and added the decorations to that one.
 You don’t want the icing to harden all the way before you decorate the cookies because it will crack when you push into it if it is hard.

-I used ziplock bags to decorate all of these cookies.
+I used ziplock bags, but a piping bag would work too, to decorate all of these cookies.
 So remember, if I can pipe frosting/icing onto cookies, so can you!